TestLinkOpenSourceTRMS/testlink-code/README.md

  2. Uncompress files
  3. Launch web based installer

-1. First, transfer the file to your web-server using whatever method you like best (ftp, scp, etc).
+1\.
+First, transfer the file to your web-server using whatever method

+you like best (ftp, scp, etc).

 You will need to telnet/ssh into the server machine for the next steps.

-2. Next, untar/gunzip it to the directory that you want.
+2\.
+Next, untar/gunzip it to the directory that you want\.

 The usual command is (1 step):